-Subordinate financing is any other mortgage that you take out to finance a home purchase or pull a home equity.
+Subordinate financing is any other mortgage that you take out to finance a home purchase or pull out home equity.
 The debt ranks second to the first mortgage or senior mortgage.
 If you purchase a home using a first mortgage, other additional mortgages are called subordination or subordinate financing.

 In an 80/20 mortgage, for example, the 80% is the first mortgage while the 20% is the subordinate or second mortgage.